-Where the analysis involves material contraction (e.g. solid element models or shells with thickness reduction effect) the true-stress true-strain curve up to the uniform elongation calculated from the quad-linear stress-strain model or a measured engineering tensile stress-strain curve according to Formula (5.1) and Formula (5.2) may be adopted.
+(13) Where the analysis involves material contraction (e.g. solid element models or shells with thickness reduction effect) the true-stress true-strain curve up to the uniform elongation calculated from the quad-linear stress-strain model or a measured engineering tensile stress-strain curve according to Formula (5.1) and Formula (5.2) may be adopted.

-σtrue=σ∙1+ε (5.1)
+(5.1)

-εtrue=ln1+ε (5.2)
+(5.2)

-The modulus of elasticity and Poisson’s ratio of carbon and stainless steel may be assumed according to prEN 1993-1-1:2020, 5.2.5 and prEN 1993-1-4:2023, 5.1.5, respectively.
+(14) The modulus of elasticity and Poisson’s ratio of carbon and stainless steel may be assumed according to EN 1993-1-1:2022, 5.2.5 and prEN 1993-1-4:2023, 5.1.5, respectively.

 NOTE 1 Where test results are being modelled, the measured modulus of elasticity can be adopted.
 Where elastic buckling is critical to the structure, consideration can be given to a reduced value of the modulus.